top of page

 You are not the problem.
 You are part of the solution.
 The legal sector has a critical role to play in disrupting money laundering — not because it’s failing, but because it’s powerful.

-Need help strengthening your AML role as a firm-wide gatekeeper?
+AML Sorted can help strengthen your AML role as a firm-wide gatekeeper

-AML Sorted works with Australian law firms to embed AML controls that support legal professionals — not hinder them.
-Let’s talk.
+AML Sorted works with Australian law firms to embed AML controls that support legal professionals, not hinder them.
+Let’s talk or grab a coffee!

 bottom of page